Image of a woman on a couch for a post asking the question "is mystery shopping legit?"

 The short answer: mystery shopping is a real field with real chances to earn.
 Thousands of people make extra cash as secret shoppers each month.
 But asking “is mystery shopping legit” means knowing both the real chances and the scams that exist.

 Here’s the catch.
 Scammers have flooded this space with fake offers.
 On top of that, even real mystery shopping rarely pays what some people claim.
-This guide helps you figure out if mystery shopping is legit and sorts fact from fiction so you can decide if it fits your goals.
+This guide sorts fact from fiction so you can decide if it fits your goals.

 What Mystery Shopping Really Is